 How much time do I need for an internship?

 In general, an internship takes at least as much time as a regular course.
-There is a minimum of eight hours per week for fieldwork, plus reading and writing assignments and some commuting time.
+Exploratory Internships require a minimum of eight hours per week for fieldwork, 100 hours of fieldwork over the course of the semester, plus reading and writing assignments and some commuting time.
 You will work with your field supervisor to arrange your final schedule.

 What about transportation?

-Can I do an internship if I’m on financial aid?
+Can I take an internship if I’m on financial aid?

 Yes.
 Students on financial aid can use internships as an alternative to on-campus employment as long as the field organization can pay 60 percent of the student’s earnings and meets federal guidelines.
 The federal government, through Trinity’s Office of Financial Aid, pays the 40 percent balance.
 The Financial Aid Office can answer all your questions about student eligibility.